4thkira/naikoma/veriko-names.md

 **Notes:**
 - First name to use the new root **dopu** (pain) — created in the same session it was needed for.
 The root was built for this name.
-- The Komira / Koamir echo is the most structurally intimate link between any two names in the cast.
-Same frame, fewer roots, no distance.
+- The Komira / Konoko echo links two ko-initial names — both built on belonging, one through touch (Konoko: home-hand-home), one through sight (Komira: home-mirror).
+The same first syllable, different senses reaching.
 - naiani as a secret uses zero fusion technique — both roots survive whole.
 The least compressed secret in the cast, because the tenderness doesn't need armor.
 - Fourth name in Corp/Book/Bus.
 All four have radically different relationships to selfhood: Gonzo (hollow), Varia (declared), Yi Sang (authored), Kromer (known).